PIM Implementation: Full Guide

 Do Business Processes Stop When Implementing PIM And Migrating Data?

 It is a misconception.
 If your vendor is qualified enough, they will do all the back-end ordeal while your responsibility will cover only the initiation of the process and test results.
 And in case everything went smoothly, you just redirect your clients to the new platform.
 All in all, it can take only one working day, after which you can do your business on an upgraded scale.

 How Much Time Does It Take To Implement A PIM Solution?

 There are two approaches to embracing Product Information Management.
 The first presupposes complete and one-time adoption of the software.
 The second is a gradual method when an organization is weaned from previous systems one by one.
-Depending on the chosen path, the process of PIM implementation may take anything between two weeks and six months.
+Depending on the chosen path, the process of PIM implementation may take anywhere between two weeks and six months.
 In any case, it is not as long as most stakeholders fear.